 Leadbetter Point State Park is located on the northern tip of the Long Beach Peninsula, just northwest of Oysterville.
 The park is nestled between Willapa Bay on the north and east and the Pacific Ocean to the west.
 If you’re a nature lover, you’re going to love Leadbetter Point.
 There are a number of great things to do at the park, including hiking, fishing, bird watching, boating, clamming, and oyster collecting.

-Zermatt Switzerland reminds me of Whistler, Canada and Rhotang Pass in India mixed all together.
+Zermatt, Switzerland, reminds me of a combination of Whistler, Canada, and Rohtang Pass.
 The panoramic views of the Alps, combined with the easy access to world renowned trails for recreational sport, make Zermatt, Switzerland a biker hiker, skiing paradise for tourists from around the globe.
 And by biker, I mean bicycles, because no gas engines are allowed in the town, nor are any private cars.
-The taxis and delivery vehicles are all electric, and residents get around by walking, bicycling, cable car or train.
+The taxis and delivery vehicles are all-electric, and residents get around by walking, bicycling, cable car, or train.
 It leaves the air smelling about as pure as you can find anywhere on the planet.

 Matterhorn Glacier Paradise

-With a cost of about $135 USD for a round trip to ticket, it’s expensive to get to Matterhorn Glacier Paradise, but it was worth every penny.
-It sits at an elevation of 12,739 feet and the view will leave you breathless.
+Getting to Matterhorn Glacier Paradise was expensive, but it was worth every penny.
+It sits at 12,739 feet, and the view will leave you breathless.
 It’s about a 45-minute cable car ride to the top.
-As you sit in the relative comfort of your cable car, you look down on glaciers, green meadows with pretty wild flowers scattered about, pristine waterfalls, and lots of people hiking and biking the trails.
-At the top, there is an ice palace full of ice caves and ice sculptures, a restaurant, café, and panoramic viewpoint for tourists to enjoy.
+As you enjoy the relative comfort of your cable car, you look down on glaciers, green meadows with pretty wildflowers scattered about, pristine waterfalls, and lots of people hiking and biking the trails.
+At the top, there is an ice palace full of ice caves and ice sculptures, a restaurant, a café, and a panoramic viewpoint that leaves you breathless in wonder!

 Nepali Pirates

-I’m still a little sore from the boat ride, but boy was it worth it!
-Nepali Pirates offers a fun day cruise up the Na Pali coast that is full of thrills and spectacular beauty.
-The whole trip took about 5 hours and includes a bouncy ride on their Zodiac, snorkeling, and snacks.
+As I write this, I’m still sore from the boat ride, but boy, was it worth it!
+Nepali Pirates offers a fun day cruise up the Na Pali coast, full of thrills and spectacular beauty.
+The trip took about 5 hours and included a bouncy ride on their Zodiac, snorkeling, and snacks.

 Paradise

 Many famous films have been shot on the Ne Pali coast, including Jurassic Park and Pirates of the Caribbean.
 It’s easy to see why.
 The Ne Pali coast is simply paradise.
-Lush green valleys and huge waterfalls sit next to gorgeous sandy beaches and incredible coral reefs.
-Layers of colors fill the landscape, including red rock, various shades of green from the massive rain forest, black lava rock, soft beige sand and the clear turquoise sea water.
+Lush green valleys and huge waterfalls sit beside gorgeous sandy beaches and incredible coral reefs.
+Layers of colors fill the landscape, including red rock, shades of green from the massive rain forest, black lava rock, soft beige sand, and clear turquoise sea water.

 I’ve have done some pretty incredible things, such as trekking high in the Himalaya Mountains, watching the Seattle Seahawks win the Super Bowl in person, and doing the bungee swing over the Ganga River in India.
 But the experience I just had getting PADI certified in scuba just might top them all.
 It truly was a spectacular experience and would not have been possible without the wonderful staff at Kon-Tiki Lanta.
 Their professionalism and dedication to the sport and their clients made all the difference, and I can’t thank them enough!
 If you are planning a trip to Thailand to scuba dive, here is a great scuba diving guide that will tell you everything you need to know.